 The IECEx System is the System of the IEC for Conformity Assessment to Standards Relating to Equipment for Use in Explosive Atmospheres, as provided for in accordance with Article 2 of the IEC Statutes and Rules, 2001 edition (incorporating amendments approved by Council in 2004, 2005, 2006, 2008 and 2009).

-The IECEx facilitates the operation of certification Schemes in strict accordance with the IECEx System Basic Rules, IECEx 01, as approved by the IEC Conformity Assessment Board (CAB).
+The IECEx facilitates the operation of certification Schemes in strict accordance with the IECEx System Basic Rules, IEC CA01 and IECEx 01-S, as approved by the IEC Conformity Assessment Board (CAB).
 The IECEx, through the IECEx Management Committee (ExMC) approves the appointment of Certification Bodies that may operate in the IECEx System.
 These Certification Bodies are known as ExCBs and take the sole decision when issuing Certificates of Conformity.

 The IECEx System operates the following Schemes: